Note: This article has been modified as per new rule changes in 2020 by the Malaysian government.

 - Bank statement showing 1000 USD deposits

-Convenient: Are you are a tourist vacationing in Singapore, whose next destination is Malaysia?
+- Convenience: Are you are a tourist vacationing in Singapore, whose next destination in Malaysia?
 Or is Malaysia the next stop on your business trip after Thailand?
 Then a Visa on Arrival offers convenience and ease, as you need not fill out a form and wait for days to get a separate visa.
-A Visa on Arrival is your best bet, if you’re planning a short trip to Malaysia after visiting either of the eligible countries.
+A Visa on Arrival is your best bet if you’re planning a short trip to Malaysia after visiting either of the eligible countries.

 - Simplicity: The process to obtain a Malaysia Visa on Arrival is a relatively simple process.
 If you have a valid visa for Singapore, Thailand or Indonesia then you need just submit the visa processing fee and return ticket proof.
 You don’t require any extra documents apart from these.

-Time-saving: If you already hold a visa for Singapore or Indonesia then you can enter Malaysia directly, provided the conditions are met.
+- Time-saving: If you already hold a visa for Singapore or Indonesia then you can enter Malaysia directly, provided the conditions are met.
 It saves you a lot of time that would be lost applying for a separate visa for Malaysia.
-Submitting documents, filling registration forms, getting approval for a visa takes an about 2 weeks.
+Submitting documents, filling registration forms, getting approval for a visa takes about 2 weeks.
 This precious time can be saved if you enter Malaysia directly.

 - Higher Cost: A Malaysia Visa on Arrival has a processing fee of 100 USD.
 In comparison, a normal single entry or multiple entry visa which costs significantly less.